spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/deploy-virtual-cluster.md

 ---
 sidebar_label: "Deploy a Virtual Cluster to a Cluster Group"
-title: "Deploy a Virtual Clusters to a Cluster Group"
+title: "Deploy a Virtual Cluster to a Cluster Group"
-description: "How to add Palette Virtual Clusters to a Cluster Group"
+description: "Learn how to add Palette Virtual Clusters to a Cluster Group"
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 0
+tags: ["clusters", "cluster groups", "virtual clusters"]
 ---

-# Add Virtual Clusters to a Cluster Group

 You can deploy Palette Virtual Clusters to a [cluster group](/clusters/cluster-groups).
 The advantages of a virtual cluster environment are:
 - You can operate with admin-level privileges while ensuring strong isolation.
 - Virtual clusters reduce operational overhead and improve resource utilization.

-Use the followings steps to deploy a virtual cluster.
+Use the following steps to deploy a virtual cluster.

-# Prerequisites
+## Prerequisites

 - A Spectro Cloud account.